 Varicose veins are also more common in those who stand for long periods, such as medical professionals, servers and bartenders, truck drivers, pilots, flight attendants, and business travelers.
 You can help prevent or lessen the severity of varicose veins by following simple measures every day:

-- Elevate your feet as often as possible while sitting, as that will help reduce pressure on them and get the blood flowing in the veins
+- Elevate your feet as often as possible while sitting, as this will help reduce pressure on your feet and get blood flowing in your veins

 - Wear compression stockings

-- Do various leg exercises while at your desks, such as pointing your toes and alternate flexing to maintain good blood circulation in the legs
+- Do various leg exercises while at your desks, such as pointing your toes and alternate flexing to maintain good blood circulation in your legs

-- Take a 5-minute break every hour to sit down or walk around to ease cramping and muscle stress
+- Take a 5-minute break every hour to sit or walk to relieve cramps and muscle stress

-- Avoid wearing restrictive underwear and clothing as that hampers blood flow
+- Avoid wearing restrictive underwear and clothing as it hinders blood flow

 Dietary Choices to Prevent/Improve Varicose Veins